 Alumni Spotlight: Veronica Capozzoli

 Like many college students in 2020, Veronica Capozzoli struggled with completing her classes online due to COVID-19.
 As a hands-on learner, a biology dissection lab online presented its challenges.
-But she met them head on, just as she has with any obstacle that’s stood in her way.
-In Aug.
-2020, she accomplished something that she never imagined would be possible- she graduated with a college degree.
+But she met them head on, just as she has with any obstacle that's stood in her way.
+In August 2020, she accomplished something she never imagined would be possible: She graduated with a college degree.
 Another barrier broken along a journey that began being alone and homeless on the streets of Chicago.